vikramriyer/vikramriyer.github.io/_pages/truth.md

 permalink: /truth_and_disappointment/
 ---

-Truth is mostly disappointing.
-After reading many books, blogs, etc; listening to a lot of smart people speak, I have understood one thing.
-"There is not secret recipe to achieving anything in this world. "
+I have come to realize that its not that talkers want to lie most of the times, its mostly that the listeners don't want to hear the truth.
+Makes it convenient for the talkers.
+This is because truth is mostly disappointing.
+I have come to this conclusion after reading as much as I can till now, listening to a lot of smart people speak and ofcourse thinking through this multiple times.

 To explain further let me give examples based on people from different aspects of life that I admire